Getting the Right AuDHD Diagnosis and Testing for Your Child

 Key Differences Between ADHD and ASD

-ADHD (Attention Deficit Hyperactivity Disorder) and ASD (Autism Spectrum Disorder) definitely have some symptoms in common, like trouble with attention and social interactions, but they’re quite different in important ways.
+Autism and ADHD overlap shows in common symptoms like trouble with attention and social interactions, but they’re quite different in important ways.
 ADHD is mainly about inattention, hyperactivity, and impulsivity, which can lead to some tough moments in school and social situations.
+On the other hand, ASD covers a wider range of symptoms that impact communication, social skills, and behavior, often showing up as specific interests and repetitive movements.

 Focus vs. Social Interaction